 Two contestants, one a returning champion, competed with a celebrity partner to answer general-knowledge questions.
-The questions were displayed on an electronic ticker, with a series of dots on the bottom and a clue scrolling in on the top (i.e., "They hang lampshades"/ ; the answer is TV Tropes); the contestants and celebrities took turns for each question, and if nobody buzzed in once the clue was fully exposed, random letters of the answer would appear until someone did.
+The questions were displayed on an electronic ticker, with a series of dots on the bottom and a clue scrolling in on the top (i.e., "They hang lampshades"/•• ••••••; the answer is TV Tropes).
+The contestants and celebrities took turns for each question, and if nobody buzzed in once the clue was fully exposed, random letters of the answer would appear until someone did.
 The first team to score five points won the game and played the titular Machine.

-But the main focus were the seven large numbered bumpers on the table, called the Thumper Bumpers, which awarded prizes if hit (displayed below the score on the top half of the Machine); the ones marked "2" and "3" each represented half of the grand prize, such as a car or trip, and both had to be hit for that prize to be awarded.
-(Later in the run, a bonus prize was added for hitting all seven numbered bumpers at least once.)
+The Machine, sitting in the center of the set, was 20 feet high and 12 feet long.
+Each member of the team used a button that controlled two flippers, and attempted to keep the two balls in play for up to 60 seconds each.
+500 points were scored for hitting bumpers, while noisemakers and lights awarded 200 points per hit.
+The main focus was the Thumper Bumpers, seven large numbered bumpers on the table which awarded prizes if hit (displayed below the score on the top half of the Machine); the ones marked "2" and "3" each represented half of the grand prize, such as a car or trip, and both had to be hit for that prize to be awarded.
+(Later in the run, a bonus prize was added for hitting all seven Thumper Bumpers at least once.)

-Once the two minutes expired, or the balls were lost through one of the two "out holes" (one below the main flippers, the other behind the "6" bumper), the game ended...but if the team managed to score at least 15,000 points (minus 1,000 each time the goal wasn't met), they played a "Gold Money Ball" for another 60 seconds and won $200 each time it hit a noisemaker or bumper.
-(Later in the run, the goal began at 13,000 points and the Money Ball awarded $500 for each bumper hit.)
+Once the two minutes expired, or the balls were lost through one of the two "out holes" (one below the main flippers as on a standard pinball table, the other behind Thumper Bumper #6), the game ended.
+If the team had managed to score at least 15,000 points (minus 1,000 each time the goal wasn't met), they played a Gold Money Ball for another 60 seconds and won $200 each time it hit a noisemaker or bumper.
+(Later on, the goal began at 13,000 points and the Money Ball awarded $500 for each bumper hit.)

 Game Show Tropes in use: